Method¶

 |0.5, 0.5, -0.5⟩⟨0.5, 0.5, 0.5|, weight=(1+0j)]

-To further illustrate how the TransitionQuery and SymmetryQuery objects work in a multi-site spin system, let’s examine a few more examples in the case of three weakly coupled proton sites.
+To further illustrate how the TransitionQuery and SymmetryQuery instances work in a multi-site spin system, let’s examine a few more examples in the case of three weakly coupled proton sites.

 The code below will select the six two-spin double-quantum transitions where \(\text{p}_{AMX} = -2\).